Criminal Justice Courses (CRIJ)

 4330 Seminar on Correctional Problems (3-0).
 Examination of the most important obstacles faced by corrections in America.
 Emphasis on professional shortcomings, system deficiencies, and public inadequacies.

 4360 Police Personnel Management (3-0).
-An examination of the present dimensions and future trends of police personnel management with special emphasis on employee development programs, performance appraisal, discipline and labor relations including collective bargaining and police unions.
+An examination of the present dimensions and future trends of police personnel management with special emphasis on employee development programs, performance appraisal, discipline, and labor relations, including collective bargaining and police unions.

 4381 Special Topics (3-0).
 A course dealing with selected topics in the criminal justice field.
 (May be repeated once for credit when topic varies.)

-Prerequisite: Junior or Senior standing.
+Prerequisite: Junior standing.